semio-community/semio-community.github.io/docs/react-migration-plan.md

 - Avoid `client:load` unless the interaction must be immediately available at page load.
 - Consider dynamic `import()` for heavy subtrees within interactive components.
 - Validate that any component with hydration has a clear user interaction justification.
+- Current usage:
+  - Background parallax (ParallaxHexBackground) hydrates via a small island composed by `SiteShell` while the rest of the homepage remains SSR-only.

 ## Performance guardrails